JadejaVishwrajsinh7421/Internship-work-sql/README.md

 15-Nov DAY-2
 getting information of how used insert and delete the dataset in database table , for this i used ms sql and also work how NULL is used.

+17-NOV DAY-3
+working on data retrival and sorting the entries and get know how the filtration is done in the outputm, for this work make a new schema of employess working in diffrent companies.. and last i general merge all the keywords that i used in tasks 3.